Shared by A Flokk family · 5 days · 20 activities

 Shonan Beach Film Commission Promenade

 Wind down the afternoon with a walk along the Shonan coastal promenade near Enoshima, where the surf culture, beach volleyball nets, and food trucks create a lively and very un-touristy atmosphere.
-It
+It is a good place to let kids decompress after cave-crawling while parents enjoy the sunset over the water.

 Iwaya Caves (Enoshima Cave)